 These low-elevation wetlands offer a longer growing season for plants and animals than valleys higher in elevation.
 Rich slit soils are more productive than the rockier soils on higher slopes.
 Biological diversity and productivity make these montane wetlands unique in the Rockies.
 Here you can see boreal toads, Wilson’s Warblers, beavers, muskrats, and a variety of rare species.
 Wildlife that travels widely depends on these wetlands for survival, from the elk herds that winter here to the grizzly bears that sometimes fish for spawning white suckers in the spring, to the migratory birds that arrive for the summer.

-Mount Rundle is a 2,949 meters high mountain in the Rockies and it was part of the area explored during the Palliser Expedition in the late 1850s.
-The objective of the expedition is to seek resources and practical travel routes through the Rocky Mountains.
-Vermilion Lakes, with Mount Rundle in the background, has since become one of the most photographed and painted scenes in the Canadian Rockies – the massive limestone wall of the mountain and towering cliffs is very recognizable, and you could take a good look at the mountain as you climb up the Sulphur Mountain with Banff Gondola.
+Mount Rundle is a 2,949-meter-high mountain in the Rockies and it was part of the area explored during the Palliser Expedition in the late 1850s.
+The objective of the expedition was to seek resources and practical travel routes through the Rocky Mountains.
+Vermilion Lakes, with Mount Rundle in the background, has since become one of the most photographed and painted scenes in the Canadian Rockies – the massive limestone wall of the mountain and towering cliffs are very recognizable, and you could take a good look at the mountain as you climb up the Sulphur Mountain with Banff Gondola.

 If you have more time, take a walk around Johnson Lake and Cascade Ponds and enjoy the views during the snow-free seasons; or hop on a cruise and enjoy a tour of Lake Minnewanka.